bbchk/personal_config/README.md

  #
  #

-I want coloring of diff in diff files and git commit file
+I want coloring of diff in diff files and git commit file COMMIT_EDITMSG